typicode/mistcss/README.md

 ## Features

-- 🥶 Below zero-runtime, it's zero JavaScript.
-Smaller bundles and faster code.
+- 🥶 Not just zero-runtime, it goes beyond.
+It's zero JavaScript, not even for components, resulting in smaller bundles and faster code.
 - 💎 What you write is what you get.
 No transformations, easy debugging.
 - 🎒 Standards-based, reusable styles across frameworks, compatible with Tailwind or any CSS framework
 - ⚡️ Instantly productive, no learning curve, simple on-boarding.